calebsv19/fisiCs/src/Syntax/README.md

 # Semantic Analysis

 Runs post-parse validation: builds symbol tables, checks scopes, and reports diagnostics.
 The pass walks the AST and dispatches into specialised analyzers for declarations, statements, and expressions.
+With the declarator overhaul, semantics treats the `ParsedType` derivation list as the authoritative description of every pointer/array/function suffix.

 ## Phase overview